 Speaker.
 Coach.
 Facilitator.

-Tuti B. Scott is a leader and mentor for women and a catalyst for strategic philanthropic giving.
-An energetic speaker, trainer and thought leader, Tuti’s work inspires people and organizations to up the level of their leadership and to create and fund change within systems and cultures.
+Tuti B. Scott is a leader and mentor for high achievers and a catalyst for strategic philanthropy.
+An energetic speaker and thought leader, Tuti’s work inspires people and organizations to up the level of their leadership and to create and fund change.
 Coach Tuti has been a leader bridging women’s rights, social justice philanthropy and women’s sports for three decades.
-As a “spiritual jock” and sports advocate, she integrates personal excellence, teamwork, competition and self-care into her body of work.

-The self-designated “Chief Inspiration Officer” of the women’s funding movement, and lifelong point guard, Tuti brings insights about sports, leadership, power and money to philanthropic circles, Board rooms, and management teams.
-For 15 years she worked at the Women’s Sports Foundation, an organization insuring access to all sports for all girls and women.
-The women’s sports movement was built by the leaders of the Women’s Sports Foundation (founded by Billie Jean King) who mobilized people, leagues and corporations to embrace and invest in the idea of women being strong, competitive and bold.
+The self-designated “Chief Inspiration Officer” of the women’s funding movement, Tuti brings insights about sports, leadership, power and money to her writings and to philanthropic gatherings, Board rooms and management teams.
+Tuti worked at the Women’s Sports Foundation for more than 15 years raising $70 million to support the mission of creating leaders and ensuring equal access to sports for girls and women.
+The women’s sports movement was built by the leaders of the Women’s Sports Foundation (founded by Billie Jean King) who mobilized people, leagues, media and corporations to embrace and invest in women being strong, competitive and bold.

-Tuti offers her clients and audiences the learnings from being a coach at Amherst College, a captain at Ithaca College, a philanthropist investing in women, a Board member of social justice organizations, an entrepreneur and a woman who has thrived through immune system challenges, cancer and heart disease.
+Tuti is an intersectional feminist and a philanthropist who currently serves on the Board of Directors of Tides and the Women Win Foundation.
+She offers her clients and audiences learnings from being a captain and point guard at Ithaca College, a coach at Amherst College, a philanthropist investing in leaders, a Board member, an entrepreneur and a woman who has thrived through immune system challenges, cancer and heart disease.

-Kristen Elechko serves as a consultant for Tuti Scott and Imagine Philanthropy.
-She brings an entrepreneurial spirit to her work and is fueled by her diverse experiences in both the for profit and non-profit sectors.
+Kristen Elechko serves as a consultant for Imagine Philanthropy.
+She brings an entrepreneurial spirit to her work and is fueled by her diverse experiences in both the for-profit and non-profit sectors.
 For more than 15 years, Kristen worked in product management and development, sales and marketing with The North Face, Marmot, Eastern Mountain Sports, as well as a number of start-up brands.
 Her annual sales for these territories and budgets ranged from $500,000 to $40 million per year.
-Motivated by the desire to create social change for women and girls and a desire to work with others who are passionate about social justice caused Kristen to pivot in a new direction.
-A Masters in Nonprofit Management, development internship, consulting, volunteering and serving as a chair on a board of directors have build the bridge between past experience and current career goals.
+Motivated by the desire to create social change for women and girls and a desire to work with others who are passionate about human rights and social justice, Kristen pivoted towards a whole new direction in life.
+Earning a Master’s degree in Non-Profit Management, completing a development internship, consulting, volunteering, and serving as chair on a board of directors have built the bridge between past experience and current career goals.

 Kristen is a leader, philanthropist, athlete, strategist, diplomat and leading-edge feminist who is passionate about women’s leadership, human rights, and social justice.
-For the past two years, Kristen has managed the development of presentations and follow up reports, in-depth surveys, client support work and detailed administrative work for Imagine Philanthropy.
-She has served as the Interim Director of the Leadership Institute for Political and Public Impact (LIPPI), developing civic leadership skills for cohorts of women through the Women's Fund of Western Massachusetts, as well as serving as the Assistant to Strategic Grantmaking.
+For the past three years, Kristen has managed the development of presentations and follow-up reports, in-depth surveys, client support work and detailed administrative work for Imagine Philanthropy.
+She served a year as the Interim Development and Executive Director for Women's e-News and is currently the Interim Executive Director for the Cancer Connection.
+She served as the Interim Director of the Leadership Institute for Political and Public Impact (LIPPI), developing civic leadership skills for cohorts of women through the Women's Fund of Western Massachusetts.